 It is not yet clear how land will be managed in the new Union Territory, how close a hold the Centre will maintain.
 At the deserted revenue office in Singhpora, Bashir Ahmad Lone and his colleagues are still waiting for new orders.
 The Jammu and Kashmir Reorganisation Bill applies 106 Central laws to Jammu and Kashmir, repeals 153 state laws and 11 governor’s acts.
-It retains seven old state laws.
+It retains seven old state laws with amendments.

 Five of these laws deal with land.
 The Big Landed Estates Abolition Act stays, so does the Agrarian Reforms Act.
 So do the Transfers of Property Act, the Jammu and Kashmir Alienation of Land Act and the Jammu Kashmir Land Grants Act, which regulate the sale of land, change of land use and land grants or leases by handed out by government, respectively.
 With one important difference: sections which restricted property ownership or other transactions to permanent residents of the state have been removed.

 For most of the Valley, the removal of this restriction means one thing.
 “They want to establish a Hindu Raj here,” said one youth in Pulwama district.